kuzzleio/sdk-csharp/doc/1/controllers/collection/update-specifications/index.md

 # updateSpecifications

-The updateSpecifications method allows you to create or update the validation specifications for one or more index/collection pairs.
+Creates or updates the validation specifications for one or more index/collection pairs.

-When the validation specification is not formatted correctly, a detailed error message is returned to help you to debug.
+When the validation specifications are not correctly formatted, a detailed error message is returned to help with debugging.

 ## Arguments